Meridional serotine: Taxonomy and etymology

 The taxonomic status of Eptesicus isabellinus has been revised several times since its initial description.
 This species was initially described in 1840 by Dutch zoologist Coenraad Jacob Temminck.
 He placed it in the genus Vespertilio, naming it Vespertilio isabellinus.
 In 1887, French zoologist Fernand Lataste intimated that he believed that the meridional serotine was a subspecies of the serotine bat, Eptesicus serotinus, per Harrison 1963.
 In 1963, David Harrison determined that morphologically, Eptesicus isabellinus was indistinguishable from Eptesicus serotinus, and suggested that its name should be Eptesicus serotinus isabellinus to recognize it as a subspecies of the latter.

 In 2006, Ibáñez and others examined the mitochondrial DNA of several members of the European Eptesicus species, finding considerable genetic diversity.
 They concluded that Eptesicus serotinus was a species complex of morphologically similar but genetically distinct species.
 They recommended that Eptesicus serotinus isabellinus should be elevated to a species, suggesting a reversion to the name Eptesicus isabellinus if the population of southern Iberia represented the same species as the population of northern Africa (formerly Eptesicus serotinus boscai), which it did.
 In 2013, another study was published on the genetics of Eptesicus isabellinus, which further supported its elevation to species rank.

-Its species name isabellinus is a New Latin rendering of isabelline, which means pale yellow in color.
+Its species name isabellinus is a Neo-Latin rendering of isabelline, which means pale yellow in color.
 In his initial description of the species, Temmick described its fur color as "a beautiful shade of isabella."